Denosumab (By injection)

 - This medicine may cause the following problems:

-- Broken thigh bone
+- Increased risk of broken thigh bone

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.